What does an infrastructure engineer do? I gave a rough answer

 Why did you become an engineer?

-Yoshida : At first, I was vaguely attracted to the IT industry, which offers more flexible working styles than an engineering job.
-I graduated from the Faculty of Letters and had no connection to the IT industry, but when I learned that there were many liberal arts graduates who were active as engineers, I thought maybe I could become an engineer too, and gradually became interested.
+Yoshida: Initially, I was vaguely drawn to the IT industry because it offered more flexible working arrangements than the typical engineering profession.
+I majored in literature and had no prior experience in the IT industry, but I learned that there are many people with liberal arts backgrounds who are successful engineers, and I started to wonder if I could become an engineer too.
+I gradually became interested in it.
 After that, I was fortunate enough to join Beyond, and after a training period, I became an infrastructure engineer!

 Like Yoshida, I was also attracted to the IT industry because of its flexible working style.
 I joined the company mid-career, and although my job title was already decided, my industry choice started out vague.
 However, after arriving at Beyond, I became a fan of the company and decided on my direction!